NDevTK/OriginMarker/security.md

 - **Vulnerability:** Previously, if a storage operation (e.g., saving `salt`, `mode`, or `bookmark` ID) failed, the in-memory variables might have been updated regardless, leading to a **divergence between the extension's active state and its persisted state.** This could cause inconsistent behavior or reliance on settings that weren't actually saved.
 - **Mitigation:** The refactoring of `setMode` and `initBookmark` in `background.js` now ensures that in-memory state variables (`salt`, `mode`, `bookmark`) are **only updated _after_ the corresponding `chrome.storage.local.set` or `chrome.storage[store].set` operation successfully completes.** If a storage write operation fails, an error is logged, and the in-memory variable retains its previous value (either the last successfully persisted state or `undefined` if being initialized).
 This **prevents the in-memory state from reflecting unconfirmed changes, significantly improving state consistency.**
 - **Risk:** The primary risk of using incorrect `salt`, `mode`, or `bookmark` ID due to failed writes is now **substantially mitigated.** The extension will operate on the last known good configuration or fail to initialize critical components if initial setup cannot be persisted.
 - **`initBookmark` Re-entrancy Prevention:** The `initBookmark` and `onPlaceholder` functions have been refactored using `AbortController`.
 If `initBookmark` is called (e.g., due to rapid bookmark removals or other events) while a previous `onPlaceholder` operation is still awaiting user action (naming a bookmark `*` or `**`), the earlier `onPlaceholder` call is now aborted.
 This **prevents a potential race condition** where an older, user-abandoned placeholder bookmark ID could be erroneously persisted after a newer initialization sequence has already begun, further enhancing state consistency during setup.
-This is important as race conditions can undermine cryptographic operations or lead to inconsistent state if not carefully managed[cite: 126, 127, 82].
+This is important as race conditions can undermine cryptographic operations or lead to inconsistent state if not carefully managed.

 #### Stale `active_origin` in `onBookmarkChange`